 While there are many variations on cream cheese and buttercream frostings, generally, cream cheese frosting is a bit smoother and less stiff in comparison to buttercream.

-For an example of a cream cheese frosting, check out my carrot cake recipe.
 The frosting uses a combination of cream cheese and butter for a thicker frosting that still spreads easily.

-This frosting freezes very well.
-Store it on its own in an airtight container for 3 months in the refrigerator.
 Let it thaw and come to room temperature before attempting to use it to decorate cakes or cupcakes.

 You can also freeze fully decorated cupcakes or cakes that use this frosting.
+For more on that topic, check out my guide for freezing cupcakes.

 Looking for more spiced treats?
 Then you'll appreciate these options: